arnavb/project-euler-solutions-cpp/README.md

 ### Compatibility

 All of the solutions in this project are fully conformant to standard C++14, and are platform-independent.
-The only major dependency, which all standard compilers should have is the STL.

 ### Contributing